sreeragrnandan/Track_illegal_activities/Readme.md

 women haresment
 <h2>Project Stage This Far</h2>
 1) Made model for smoking issue (check whether a person is smoking or not) using Max Pooling technique (If there is a better technique    please correct us)
-2)Data collection in progress (we are collecting as much as data we can) please visit the above link to see the datas
+<br \>2)Data collection in progress (we are collecting as much as data we can) please visit the above link to see the datas